 the very fact of completion of such a project under letters of intent is a mark of something having gone wrong—by no means necessarily on account of anyone’s negligence, but wrong nonetheless, because the intention and, in almost every single case, the outcome is that a building contract will be executed.

 What can you, as contract administrator, do to stop letters of intent and their projects ‘going wrong’?

 The court criticised the project manager (acting as contract administrator) for its failure to

-The Court considered that the contract administrator should make “urgent and concentrated efforts” to address any outstanding matters and get the full contract agreed.
+The court considered that the contract administrator should make ‘urgent and concentrated efforts‘ to address outstanding matters and get the contract signed.

 - To bring matters to a head on the contract (not allow them to drag on)

-- To advise the client, or obtain advice where not competent to do so, about the risks of proceeding under a letter of intent [110, 112]
+- To advise the client, or obtain advice, about the risks of proceeding under a letter of intent [110, 112]

 - To advise the client that the longer the works continue under a letter of intent, the less incentive the contractor has to execute the contract